 Built on the site of the Barton Opera House, later renamed Hippodrome Theatre on Fresno Street in downtown Fresno, near the Fulton Mall.

 The State Theatre was opened by T&D Theatres in March 1928, and it was taken over by Fox West Coast Theatres and renamed Fox State Theatre in September 1928.
-Taken over by Lippert Theatres in 1947, it was renamed Esquire Theatre.
+Taken over by Lippert Theatres in 1947, the facade was remodelled to the plans of architect Gale Santocono and it was renamed Esquire Theatre.
 From 1952 it was renamed Seqoia Theatre.